Food & Beverage Processing

 Steam or Hot Water?
 Which Heating Source is Best for Your Operation?

 Choosing a heat source is a key consideration for all food processing operations.
-For processors who use a jacketed kettle design, the choice comes down to steam versus hot water.
+For processors who use a jacketed kettle design, the most common choice comes down to steam vs. hot water.
 But is one of them superior?
-And when would you choose to use one heat source over the other?
-Let’s consider some of the advantages of both steam and hot water while taking a look at some potential applications.
+Read on to find out...

 Two Ways Food Processing Kettles Prevent Waste — And Help the World

-In food manufacturing, 32.4 percent of all food waste is tied to production issues, much of which could be prevented.
-However, food production kettles can be a big asset in the fight against food waste, both in their actual function and in the larger application of food safety guidelines in the production process.
-We've identified two key areas where kettles can make a difference.
+In food manufacturing, 32.4% of all food waste is tied to production issues, much of which could be prevented.
+However, food production kettles can be a big asset in the fight against food waste.
+Here are two key areas where kettles can make a difference...

 Crucial Factors to Consider When Expanding Your Food Processing Operation

 No matter the size of your current food processing operation, you may someday need to expand.
-If and when that day comes, you’ll have to address important questions regarding the expansion’s impact on your production.
+If and when that day comes, you’ll have to address these important questions regarding the expansion’s impact on your production...

 Three Ways Inclined Agitation Improves Operational Efficiency

-Choosing the right kettle design is a key part of your food processing operation.
 When it comes to optimizing your production, there are two clear alternatives in the mixing and agitation area: horizontal ribbon blenders and hemispherical kettles with inclined agitation.
+Both have their benefits, but there are three significant ways kettles with inclined agitation set themselves apart...

 Use the 10X Rule to Guide Your Food Production Expansion